Life Insurance 102 – video transcript

 - What do I need or do I need it?

 - How much of that life insurance do I need and what kind?

-And we went over the various kinds of life insurance that are available or if you remember there was one particular product that I was talking about that’s now become the one that we used the most out there in the environment which is Equity Index Universal Life.
+We went over the various kinds of life insurance that are available.
+If you remember, there was one particular product that I was talking about that’s now become the one that we used the most out there in the environment which is Equity Index Universal Life.

 What you’re going to hear about today is that this particular insurance product can be an addition to retirement plan.
 It provides supplemental retirement income.

 Now, what we aim to do with our retirement funds is create an income that will replace our income during the years that we worked in our retirement years when we’re not working.